The True Cost of Cybercrime

 - properly protecting and storing data backups.

-Good cyber hygiene not only makes a notable difference in minimizing an organization’s cyber risk, but it also improves the odds of obtaining cyber liability coverage at a more favourable rate.
+Good cyber hygiene not only makes a notable difference in minimizing an organization’s cyber risk, but it also improves the odds of obtaining cyber liability coverage at a more favorable rate.

 Contact your broker today to discuss how cyber liability insurance can protect your business.